pulumi/docs/content/docs/get-started/aws/deploy-changes.md

 2020-08-27 12:30:24         68 index.html
 ```

+{{% choosable language javascript %}}
 Now that your `index.html` is in your bucket, let's modify the program to have the bucket serve the file as a static website.
-First we need to set the `website` property on our bucket.
+First you need to set the `website` property on your bucket.

-{{% choosable language javascript %}}

 ```javascript
 const bucket = new aws.s3.Bucket("my-bucket", {